GabiMoldovan/Accesa-Coding-Challenge/README.md

 4. I added the database

-5. Managed to make all the configurations necessary for implementing the project
+5. Managed to make all the configurations necessary for implementing the project (also added swagger and lombok)

 10.05.2025: